AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

     * `in` (float): the input value or nodename
     * `scale` (float): the scale of normal map deflections relative to the gradient of the height map.
 Default is 1.0.
     * space (string): the space in which the output normal map vector should be; defaults to "tangent".

-### Shader Nodes

-Shader nodes construct a shader (a node with a shader semantic output type) from the specified inputs, which may then be connected to a material.
-Standard library shaders do not respond to external illumination; please refer to the [**MaterialX Physically Based Shading Nodes**](./MaterialX.PBRSpec.md#materialx-pbs-library) document for definitions of additional nodes and shader constructors which do respond to illumination.

-<a id="node-surface"> </a>

-* **`surface`**: Constructs a surface shader for an unlit surface with a plain unshaded color value.
-Useful for visualizing texture data or rendering non-PBR materials.
-Output type "surfaceshader".
-    * `color` (color3): Color value to display.
-Default is (0, 0, 0).
-    * `opacity` (float or color3): Cutout (float) or transmission (color3) opacity for the surface.
-Default is 1.0, representing a fully-opaque surface.

-<a id="node-displacement"> </a>

-* **`displacement`**: Constructs a displacement shader describing geometric modification to surfaces.
-Output type "displacementshader".
-    * `displacement` (float or vector3): Scalar (along the surface normal direction) or vector displacement (in (dPdu, dPdv, N) tangent/normal space) for each position.
-Default is 0.
-    * `scale` (float): Scale factor for the displacement vector.
-Default is 1.0.